- "Could not establish connection to terminal server: 127.0.0.1:7788" ? I have that problem in my JFXExample.java.

 - Does this perform MT4 Client Terminal emulation?

 - Yes.
-JFX API allows java application to use almost all MQL functionality available to the MT4 EA.
+NJ4X API allows java/.Net application to use almost all MQL functionality available to the MT4 EA.
 Strategy class descendants override

-coordinate()method which is called periodically by JFX framework in order to perform trading tasks.
+Coordinate()method which is called periodically by NJ4X framework in order to perform trading tasks.
 This is similar to how MT4 client terminal is calling EA's

 start()method on each new tick.